Statistics Last updated: May 2026

 Training data

-Both Google (Gemini) and OpenAI (ChatGPT) trained their large language models on massive amounts of YouTube content.
-Google used over 1 million hours of YouTube video transcripts.
-OpenAI has acknowledged using YouTube data for training.
-When AI models learned about the world, YouTube was a primary textbook.
+Google (Gemini) and OpenAI (ChatGPT) both trained their models on huge amounts of YouTube content.
+Google used over 1 million hours of video transcripts.
+OpenAI has confirmed using YouTube data for training.
+YouTube was a primary textbook for AI models learning about the world.

 The 200x citation advantage

-Brands with YouTube presence have a 200x advantage in AI citation likelihood compared to brands without YouTube presence.
-This isn't a small edge — it's a categorical difference between being visible and being invisible.
+Brands with YouTube presence are 200x more likely to get AI citations than brands without it.
+This is not a small edge.
+It is the difference between being visible and being invisible.

 Methodology

-The core correlation data comes from Ahrefs' study of 75,000 brands, which measured the correlation between various brand signals and mentions by AI platforms (ChatGPT, Gemini, Perplexity).
-Correlation coefficients were calculated using Pearson's r across the full dataset.
-The 200x citation advantage figure represents the relative likelihood of AI citation for brands with vs without YouTube presence.
+The core data comes from Ahrefs' study of 75,000 brands.
+It measured how brand signals link to mentions by AI platforms (ChatGPT, Gemini, Perplexity).
+Coefficients use Pearson's r across the full dataset.
+The 200x figure shows how much more likely AI is to cite brands with YouTube versus those without.

 What to do

-- Create a YouTube channel — even a basic channel with your brand name, logo, and description establishes presence
+1. Create a YouTube channel - Even a basic channel with your brand name, logo, and description counts as presence

-- Publish regular content — how-to videos, explainers, and industry commentary all build your YouTube entity signal
+2. Publish regular content - How-to videos, explainers, and industry commentary all build your YouTube signal

-- Optimise video titles — include your brand name and key service terms in titles.
-AI models read titles as entity identifiers
+3. Optimise video titles - Include your brand name and key service terms.
+AI models read titles as identity markers

-- Add detailed descriptions — each video description should include your full business description, services, and website URL
+4. Add detailed descriptions - Each description should include your business overview, services, and website URL

-- Enable transcripts — auto-generated transcripts make your spoken content available as text for AI to index
+5. Enable transcripts - Auto-generated transcripts turn your spoken content into text AI can index

-- Link from Organisation schema — add your YouTube channel URL to the
+6. Link from Organisation schema - Add your YouTube channel URL to the sameAs field in your Organisation schema.
+This connects your website to your YouTube channel

 FAQ

-Do my YouTube videos need to be high production quality?
+Do my YouTube videos need high production quality?

 No. The correlation is with YouTube presence, not production value.
-Talking-head videos, screen recordings, and simple explainers all contribute to your YouTube entity signal.
+Talking-head videos, screen recordings, and simple explainers all work.
 Consistency and relevance matter more than polish.

 How many videos do I need?